gammastudios/okta-admin/docs/apps/okta-admin_apps_assigngroup.md

-## okta-admin apps deleteuser
+## okta-admin apps assigngroup

-Removes an assignment for a user from an application.
+Assigns a group to an application.

 ### Synopsis

-Removes an assignment for a user from an application.
+Assigns a group to an application.

 ```
-okta-admin apps deleteuser <appId> <userId> [flags]
+okta-admin apps assigngroup <appId> <groupId> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for deleteuser
+  -h, --help   help for assigngroup
 ```

 ### SEE ALSO